sot/cheta/doc/fetch_tutorial.rst

 respective ``times`` and ``vals`` arrays.
 To remove the bad values one can use numpy boolean masking::

-  ok = ~tephin.bad  # numpy mask requires the "good" values to be True vals_ok = tephin.vals[ok]
+  ok = ~tephin.bads  # numpy mask requires the "good" values to be True vals_ok = tephin.vals[ok]
   times_ok = tephin.times[ok]